boblautenbach/AlexaASKNetTemplate/README.md

 It will install a new template (VS 2015) called EchoTemplate. (you may need to restart VS) Create a (File=>New) project from the Echo Template

+You may need to open the PM Console and run update-package -reinstall to update the packages.

 Enjoy and please contribute to the base project.